MrHuangZW/learngit/readme.txt

-I am learning git now!
+I am learning git now,it is interesting!
+I modified the file!